惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 Getty Images

 When millions of soccer fans logged on to buy tickets for the 2026 FIFA World Cup — the first to be held across the United States, Canada, and Mexico — many came away believing they had secured coveted lower-bowl or midfield seating at one of America's premier stadiums.
 What many received, months later when FIFA finally assigned specific seats, was something markedly different: corner sections, upper decks, and end-zone positions that had, at the time of purchase, been color-coded on stadium maps as belonging to lower-priced categories.
-The reaction among buyers ranged from frustrated to furious, and it has now attracted the attention of one of the most powerful consumer protection offices in the country.
+The reaction among buyers ranged from frustrated to furious, and it has now attracted the attention of some of the most powerful consumer protection offices in the country.

-On May 14, 2026, California Attorney General Rob Bonta sent a formal letter to FIFA demanding answers about the federation’s ticketing practices for World Cup matches at SoFi Stadium in Inglewood, California and Levi's Stadium in Santa Clara, California.
-The letter, which stops short of filing suit but requests detailed documentation about how seat categories were represented, whether those representations changed between sale and assignment, and what disclosures were offered to buyers, signals that the world's most watched sporting event may now find itself contending with an adversary entirely outside the pitch: American consumer protection laws.
+On May 14, 2026, California Attorney General Rob Bonta sent a formal letter to FIFA demanding answers about the federation's ticketing practices for World Cup matches at SoFi Stadium in Inglewood, California and Levi's Stadium in Santa Clara, California.
+The letter, which stops short of filing suit but requests detailed documentation about how seat categories were represented, whether those representations changed between sale and assignment, and what disclosures were offered to buyers, signaled that the world's most watched sporting event might find itself contending with an adversary entirely outside the pitch: American consumer protection laws.

 A Tournament Mired in Ticketing Turmoil

-The 2026 FIFA World Cup, which kicks off on June 11, 2026, across sixteen host cities in the United States, Mexico, and Canada, was always going to test the limits of large-scale ticket logistics.
+The 2026 FIFA World Cup, which kicks off on June 11, 2026 across sixteen host cities in the United States, Mexico and Canada, was always going to test the limits of large-scale ticket logistics.
 FIFA structured its sales in a series of phases — preliminary and final rounds — with the first two phases employing variable (or “dynamic”) pricing, the third phase offered at fixed prices, and a final last-minute resale window returning to dynamic pricing.
 The result was a consumer experience that critics have described as confusing at best and deliberately opaque at worst.

 Compounding the pricing volatility was FIFA's use of what it called “indicative” seating maps.
 Rather than allowing buyers to select or even reliably anticipate specific seats, the maps displayed broad stadium zones color-coded by ticket category.
 Category 1, FIFA's top publicly available tier, was depicted as encompassing wide swaths of prime seating — lower sidelines, central sections, the kinds of positions that any experienced fan would associate with a premium purchase.
 The prices matched those expectations: Category 1 tickets for marquee matches ran into the hundreds of dollars per ticket.